-- 1. The subdivision will meet the Subdivision Regulations requirements for streets and nonmotorized improvements if the variance requests are approved and the conditions of approval are imposed and met. - 2.
-The subdivision will meet the City of Missoula Storm Water Specifications and Design Standards and grading and drainage standards in the Missoula City Subdivision Regulations if the condition of approval is imposed and met. - 3.
-Final grading, drainage and stormwater plans will be reviewed and approved by Montana DEQ and the City Engineer prior to final plat approval of each phase. - 4.
-The subdivision will meet the transit standards in the City Subdivision Regulations if the condition of approval is imposed and met.
+- 1. City Council determined the subdivision will meet the Subdivision Regulations requirements for streets and non-motorized improvements if the variance requests are approved and the conditions of approval are imposed and met. - 2.
+City Council determined the subdivision will meet the City of Missoula Storm Water Specifications and Design Standards and grading and drainage standards in the Missoula City Subdivision Regulations if the condition of approval is imposed and met. - 3.
+City Council required final grading, drainage and stormwater plans will be reviewed and approved by Montana DEQ and the City Engineer prior to final plat approval of each phase. - 4.
+City Council determined the subdivision will meet the transit standards in the City Subdivision Regulations if the condition of approval is imposed and met.